If you're looking for a Microsoft 365 backup solution, you can find more information on our website, or start a free trial here

 Use the Copy option to share a link to the InstantData application, or Download the application immediately.

-Run the application on the machine where you wish to recover the data.
+Run the application on the machine where you want to recover the data.
 Select between Permanent and Temporary recovery, then simply drag and drop files from the application into your File Explorer to recover them.

 google_calendar_instantdata.png